Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You should update your information so that we can contact you quickly when you near the top of the list and that your preferences are accurate.
 If you fail to update your email and mailing addresses, you may miss the opportunity to be housed and/or may be removed from the waiting list, at which point you would have to reapply, losing your original application date and time.

 You are encouraged to verify your file information every six months.
 You can update your information by logging in to the Applicant Portal.
-If you need access to a computer or additional assistance, come into our office Monday through Friday, 8 am to 5 pm.
-View a schedule of federal holidays observed by the Flagstaff Housing Authority.
+If you need access to a computer or additional assistance, come into our office during typical business horus: Monday through Friday, 8 am to 5 pm.
+If you have submitted your record request (background check), any changes should be reported directly to firstname.lastname@example.org so they can be passed on to the program manager or case worker handling your file.

 No, felonies do not immediately make applicants ineligible.
 Section 8 Housing Choice Voucher applicants will be screened for program suitability.
 We review criminal activity related to drug, disturbance and/or violent activity documented through police reports, Landlord references or convictions.
 This will include credit, landlord reference, and criminal background checks.
 (Criminal background checks are requested for all residents 18 years or older as part of pre-interview screening.)
 Sex offenders under lifetime registration requirements are disqualified under federal law.